openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

     1. Setup for system tests.
     2. Log in to Horizon Dashboard.
     3. Add two private networks (net01, and net02).
     4. Add one  subnet (net01_subnet01: 192.168.101.0/24, net02_subnet01, 192.168.102.0/24) to each network.
     5. Navigate to Project ->  Compute -> Instances
-    6. Launch instances VM_1 and VM_2 in the network 192.168.101.0/24 with image TestVM and flavor m1.micro in nova az.
+    6. Launch instances VM_1 and VM_2 in the network 192.168.101.0/24 with image TestVM and flavor m1.micro in nova availability zone.
-    7. Launch instances VM_3 and VM_4 in the 192.168.102.0/24 with image TestVM-VMDK and flavor m1.micro in vcenter az.
+    7. Launch instances VM_3 and VM_4 in the 192.168.102.0/24 with image TestVM-VMDK and flavor m1.micro in vcenter availability zone.
-    8. Verify that VMs of same networks should communicate between each other.
+    8. Verify that instances of  same networks should communicate between each other.
 Send icmp ping from VM_1  to VM_2,  VM_3  to VM_4 and vice versa.
-    9. Verify that VMs of different networks should not communicate between each other.
+    9. Verify that instances of  different networks should not communicate between each other.
 Send icmp ping from VM_1  to VM_3, VM_4 to VM_2  and vice versa.
     10. Create Router_01, set gateway and add interface to external network.
     11. Attach private networks to Router_01.
-    12. Verify that VMs of different networks should communicate between each other.
+    12. Verify that instances of  different networks should communicate between each other.
 Send icmp ping from VM_1  to VM_3, VM_4 to VM_2)  and vice versa.
     13. Add new Router_02, set gateway and add interface to external network.
     14. Delete net_02 from Router_01 and add it to the Router_02.
-    15. Verify that VMs of different networks should not communicate between each other.
+    15. Verify that instances of different networks should not communicate between each other.
 Send icmp ping from VM_1  to VM_3, VM_4 to VM_2  and vice versa.

 Expected result